-1. Rambofox says: “The blow out is a ton of fur, coming out in brushfuls.
+1. Rambofox says Heavy: “The blow out is a ton of fur, coming out in brushfuls.
 After that?
 There’s still fur everywhere on everything.
 It’s on the dashboard of my car.
 It’s on my bath mats even though she doesn’t go in the bathroom.”

-2. Totalrainbows says: “Shiba Inus are amazing shedding machines.
+2. Totalrainbows says Heavy: “Shiba Inus are amazing shedding machines.
 You learn to accept it and preparing for shedding season is like preparing for war.”

-3. Evoesque says: “It’s the fur-pocalypse.
+3. Evoesque says Heavy: “It’s the fur-pocalypse.
 You’ll have so much hair you can make a mini stuffed shiba…my dog didn’t have her first big shed until close to a year old.”

-4. Dukey4chan says: “It always amazes me how much hair such a little dog can produce.
+4. Dukey4chan says Heavy: “It always amazes me how much hair such a little dog can produce.
 Don’t underestimate the shedding of a shiba…they grow hair/shed non stop.”

-5. Anonymous says: “Blowing coat time was pretty messy, even with daily brushing.
+5. Anonymous says Heavy: “Blowing coat time was pretty messy, even with daily brushing.
 I think it lasted a few weeks.
 Hair tumble weeds will show up everywhere every few days.”

-6. Toseikiokami says: “My shiba inu sheds down to her guard hairs when she blows her coat.
+6. Toseikiokami says Moderate: “My shiba inu sheds down to her guard hairs when she blows her coat.
 This is usually normal unless the skin gets irritated.”

-7. Shibamatchfantasy says: “Yes a Shiba will shed a ton but at least you have enough extra dog fur to create a pillow should you need to.”
+7. Shibamatchfantasy says Heavy: “Yes a Shiba will shed a ton but at least you have enough extra dog fur to create a pillow should you need to.”

-8. Tealponies says: “Blowout season is bad with our two, but they shed like crazy regardless.
+8. Tealponies says Heavy: “Blowout season is bad with our two, but they shed like crazy regardless.
 Everything is always covered in hair regardless of how much we clean.”

 According to My First Shiba, it’s recommended you brush your Shiba Inu at least once every other week.
-However, you should consider brushing your Shiba every few days during blow coat season.
+However, you should consider brushing your Shiba every few days (or more) during coat blowing season.

 As for brush, I’d highly suggest getting yourself a Furminator Deshedding Tool.
 It’s practically made for dogs like the Shiba.
 Not only do we use this with our double-coated dogs (Corgi and Aussie), but hundreds of Shiba owners swear by this product.

 Bath time can be a great bonding session for both the Shiba and owner.
 However, there’s a fine line between too many baths and just enough.

-According to Pet WebMD, a Shiba (or really any dog) should get bathed about once every 3 months.
-It’s not a strict rule, but rather a guideline.
+According to Pet WebMD, a Shiba (or really any dog) should receive baths about once every 3 months.
+It’s not a hard rule, but rather a guideline.
 So if your Shiba gets extra dirty two months after a bath, it’s okay to bathe again!

-If possible, you’ll want to bathe your Shiba more often during shedding season because it reduces the amount of loose hair on the dog’s coat.
-However, be careful with how often you do so.
+If possible, you’ll want to bathe your Shiba more often during shedding season because it’ll reduce the amount of loose hair on the dog’s coat.
+Again, you’ll want to be careful with how often you do so.

 Stephen L. Zawistowski, a pHD at the ASPCA, says “most people bathe their dog more often than they need to, sometimes weekly or every other week.”
-He also suggests that frequent bathing doesn’t provide the same benefits as frequent brushing:
+He also suggests that frequent bathing doesn’t provide the same benefits as frequent brushing.

-So unless you want to strip away all the important oils that protect your Shiba, keep baths to a minimal.
+So unless you want to strip away all the important oils that protect your Shiba’s coat and skin, keep baths to a minimal.
 However, picking the right dog shampoo is just as important when it comes to bathing your dog.

 Best Shampoo for Shibas